Not a Member?

 Allergies to eggs, egg products, soybeans, or soy products.

 Fatal and life-threatening anaphylactic/anaphylactoid reactions reported.
 Should be administered only by persons trained in the administration of general anesthesia and not involved in the conduct of the surgical/diagnostic procedure when used for general anesthesia or MAC sedation.
-Should be administered only by persons skilled in the management of critically ill patients and trained on cardiovascular resuscitation and airway management when used for sedation of intubated, mechanically ventilated patients in ICU.
-Lower induction doses and slower rate of administration needed in elderly, debilitated or ASA-PS III/IV patients; monitor for early signs of hypotension, bradycardia, apnea, airway obstruction, and/or oxygen desaturation.
-May cause propofol infusion syndrome in ICU sedation, characterized by severe metabolic acidosis, hyperkalemia, lipemia, rhabdomyolysis, hepatomegaly, renal failure, ECG changes, and/or cardiac failure.
-Consider alternative means of sedation in the setting of prolonged need for sedation, if increased dose is required, or onset of metabolic acidosis.
-Avoid abrupt discontinuation prior to weaning or for daily evaluation of sedation levels; may result in rapid awakening with associated anxiety, agitation, and resistance to mechanical ventilation.
-Adjust infusion to maintain a light level of sedation through the weaning process or evaluation of sedation level.
-Very rarely, use may be associated with the development of a period of postoperative unconsciousness which may be accompanied by an increase in muscle tone.
-There is a risk of seizure during recovery phase when administered to an epileptic patient.
+Should be administered only by persons skilled in the management of critically ill patients and trained on cardiovascular (CV) resuscitation and airway management when used for sedation of intubated, mechanically ventilated patients in ICU.
+Lower induction dose and slower rate of administration should be used in elderly, debilitated or ASA-PS III/IV patients.
+Use for ICU sedation associated w/ propofol infusion syndrome, a syndrome characterized by severe metabolic acidosis, hyperkalemia, lipemia, rhabdomyolysis, hepatomegaly, renal failure, ECG changes, and/or cardiac failure.
+Consider alternative means of sedation in setting of prolonged need for sedation, if increased dose is required, or onset of metabolic acidosis.
+Avoid abrupt discontinuation prior to weaning or for daily evaluation of sedation levels; may result in rapid awakening w/ associated anxiety, agitation, and resistance to mechanical ventilation.
+Adjust infusion to maintain light level of sedation through the weaning process or evaluation of sedation level.
+Caution w/ lipid metabolism disorders.
+Use may be associated w/ development of a period of postoperative unconsciousness, which may be accompanied by an increase in muscle tone.
+Risk of seizure during recovery phase, when administered to an epileptic patient.
 Pain on administration can be minimized if larger veins of the forearm or antecubital fossa are used and may be reduced by prior inj of IV lidocaine.
 Local pain, swelling, blisters, and tissue necrosis reported following accidental extravasation.
 Perioperative myoclonia, rarely including convulsions and opisthotonos, reported.
-Clinical features of anaphylaxis, including angioedema, bronchospasm, erythema, and hypotension, occur rarely following administration.
-Rare cases of pulmonary edema and unexplained postoperative pancreatitis reported.
-Reports of bradycardia, asystole, and rarely, cardiac arrest reported; consider IV administration of anticholinergics to modify potential increases in vagal tone.
-Should be initiated as a continuous infusion and changes in the rate of administration made slowly to minimize hypotension and avoid acute overdosage.
-ICU Sedation: Failure to reduce infusion rate for extended periods may result in excessively high blood concentrations.
+Pulmonary edema and unexplained postoperative pancreatitis reported.
+Bradycardia, asystole, and rarely, cardiac arrest reported.
+Consider IV administration of anticholinergics (eg, atropine, glycopyrrolate) to modify potential increases in vagal tone due to concomitant agents (eg, succinylcholine) or surgical stimuli.
+ICU Sedation: Should be initiated as a continuous infusion and changes in the rate of administration made slowly to minimize hypotension and avoid acute overdosage.
+Failure to reduce infusion rate for extended periods may result in excessively high blood concentrations.
 D/C opioids and paralytic agents and optimize respiratory function prior to weaning patients from mechanical ventilation.
+Infusion should be adjusted to maintain light level of sedation prior to weaning patients from mechanical ventilatory support.
 May elevate serum TGs when administered for extended periods; adjust administration if fat is being inadequately cleared from the body.
-Do not infuse for >5 days without providing a drug holiday to replace urine zinc losses; consider supplemental zinc with chronic use in those predisposed to zinc deficiency.
-Neurosurgical Anesthesia: Avoid significant decreases in mean arterial pressure in patients with increased intracranial pressure (ICP) or impaired cerebral circulation.
-If ICP is suspected, accompany administration with hyperventilation and hypocarbia.
-Cardiac Anesthesia: Utilize slower rates of administration in premedicated or hemodynamically unstable patients, elderly, and patients with recent fluid shifts.
+Do not infuse for >5 days w/o providing a drug holiday to replace urine zinc losses; consider supplemental zinc w/ chronic use in those predisposed to zinc deficiency.
+Neurosurgical Anesthesia: Avoid significant decreases in mean arterial pressure in patients w/ increased intracranial pressure (ICP) or impaired cerebral circulation.
+If increased ICP is suspected, accompany administration w/ hyperventilation and hypocarbia.
+Cardiac Anesthesia: Utilize slower rates of administration in premedicated or hemodynamically unstable patients, elderly, and patients w/ recent fluid shifts.
 Correct fluid deficits prior to therapy.
 Other measures (eg, elevation of lower extremities, use of pressor agents) may be useful to offset hypotension in patients where additional fluid therapy may be contraindicated.

-Apnea, hypotension, inj-site burning/stinging/pain, CNS movement, HTN, rash, hyperlipemia, respiratory acidosis during weaning.
+Hypotension, inj-site burning/stinging/pain, HTN, rash, hyperlipemia, respiratory acidosis during weaning.

-Increased effects with narcotics (eg, morphine, meperidine, fentanyl), combinations of opioids and sedatives (eg, benzodiazepines, barbiturates, chloral hydrate, droperidol); may need to reduce induction dose requirements.
-May increase effects with concomitant potent inhalational agents (eg, isoflurane, enflurane, halothane); may require reduction of maintenance rate of administration.
-Concomitant fentanyl may cause serious bradycardia in pediatric patients.
-Increased risk of propofol infusion syndrome with high doses of vasoconstrictors, steroids, and/or inotropes.
+Induction dose requirements of propofol may be reduced in patients w/ IM or IV premedication, particularly w/ narcotics (eg, morphine, meperidine, fentanyl) and combinations of opioids and sedatives (eg, benzodiazepines, barbiturates, chloral hydrate, droperidol); these agents may increase anesthetic or sedative effects of propofol and may also result in more pronounced decreases in systolic, diastolic, and mean arterial pressures and cardiac output.
+May increase effects w/ concomitant potent inhalational agents (eg, isoflurane, enflurane, halothane); may require reduction of maintenance rate of propofol administration.
+Concomitant use of fentanyl may cause serious bradycardia in pediatric patients.
+Increased risk of propofol infusion syndrome w/ high doses of vasoconstrictors, steroids, and/or inotropes.

 Category B, not for use in nursing.

 General anesthetic; not established.
-Suspected to produce sedative/anesthetic effects by the positive modulation of the inhibitory function of the neurotransmitter gamma-aminobutyric acid (GABA) through the ligand-gated GABAA receptors.
+Suspected to produce sedative/anesthetic effects by the positive modulation of the inhibitory function of the neurotransmitter GABA through the ligand-gated GABAA receptors.

-Monitor for anaphylactic/anaphylactoid reactions, hypotension and/or cardiovascular depression, apnea, airway obstruction and/or oxygen desaturation, decrease in cerebral perfusion pressure, signs/symptoms of propofol infusion syndrome, postoperative unconsciousness with increased muscle tone, pulmonary edema, increased vagal tone, pancreatitis, and other adverse reactions.
-For renally impaired, perform baseline urinalysis/urine sediment, then monitor on alternate days during sedation.
+Monitor for anaphylactic/anaphylactoid reactions, hypotension, bradycardia, apnea, airway obstruction, oxygen desaturation, propofol infusion syndrome, pulmonary edema, perioperative myoclonia, pancreatitis, and other adverse reactions.
+In patients at risk for renal impairment, monitor urinalysis and urine sediment on alternate days during sedation.

-Advise that performance of activities requiring mental alertness, such as operating a motor vehicle/hazardous machinery or signing legal documents, may be impaired for some time after general anesthesia or sedation.
+Advise that performance of activities requiring mental alertness (eg, operating a motor vehicle/hazardous machinery, signing legal documents), may be impaired for some time after general anesthesia or sedation.